emresandikci/esducad-ui/README.md

 ## Please read this section before start to development.

-> First of all you have to install these plugins to your editor (**vscode**), but if you are using it another code editor or IDE install them for your them.
+> First of all you have to install these plugins to your editor (**vscode**), but if you are using an another code editor or IDE install them for your dev environment

 - [Styled Component Syntax highlighting for VS Code](https://marketplace.visualstudio.com/items?itemName=jpoissonnier.vscode-styled-components)